NavyTitanium/Dns-online-filter/README.md

 * [pyasn](https://github.com/hadiasghari/pyasn)

 ## IP to ASN database
-You also need to provide a IP to ASN database for pyasn.
+You also need to provide an IP to ASN database for pyasn.

 I strongly suggest that you update the database with [the following scripts](https://github.com/hadiasghari/pyasn/tree/master/pyasn-utils)